The Lowdown on Lipitor: What You Need To Know

 - blood pressure

 Generics Can Lower Cholesterol and Your Overall Healthcare Bill

-Most statins like Lipitor are now available as cost-saving generics.
+Most -- but not all -- statins like Lipitor are now available as cost-saving generics.

 Generic statins like atorvastatin, pravastatin, lovastatin, rosuvastatin, or simvastatin are available at a lower cost than their brand-name alternatives and may lower your cholesterol equally well.
 Talk to your insurance company to see which cholesterol treatments are the most affordable based on their list of covered drugs known as a Formulary.

 Also, have a frank discussion with your doctor and pharmacist to keep your treatment costs within reach.

 If you can't afford your statin, you're much less likely to fill your prescription.